calliope-project/calliope/doc/user/formulation.rst

 This component provides the ability to constrain groups of technologies to provide a certain fraction of total output, a certain fraction of total capacity, or a certain fraction of peak power demand.
 See :ref:`config_parents_and_groups` in the configuration section for further details on how to set up groups of technologies.

-The settings for the group fraction constraints are read from the model-wide configuration, in a ``group_fraction:`` directive, as follows:
+The settings for the group fraction constraints are read from the model-wide configuration, in a ``group_fraction`` setting, as follows:

 .. code-block:: yaml